ReVanced/revanced-branding/README.md

 This repository contains guidelines, kits, and other assets to help you use ReVanced's core brand elements.

-> [!NOTE]
-> Specifications are in their early stage of development and might heavily change a lot in their first revisions.

 ## ©️ Copyrighted status

 The ReVanced project is open-source and distributed under the GNU General Public License (GPL), however the **ReVanced name, logo, and brand identity are copyrighted assets** and **not** covered by the GPL license.